grafana/mimir/docs/configuration/config-file-reference.md

 [purger: <purger_config>]

 tenant_federation:
-  # If enabled on all Cortex services, queries can be federated across multiple
+  # If enabled on all services, queries can be federated across multiple
   # tenants.
 The tenant IDs involved need to be specified separated by a `|`
   # character in the `X-Scope-OrgID` header (experimental).
   # CLI flag: -tenant-federation.enabled
   [enabled: <boolean> | default = false]

-# The ruler_config configures the Cortex ruler.
+# The ruler_config configures the ruler.
 [ruler: <ruler_config>]

-# The ruler_storage_config configures the Cortex ruler storage backend.
+# The ruler_storage_config configures the ruler storage backend.
 [ruler_storage: <ruler_storage_config>]

-# The alertmanager_config configures the Cortex alertmanager.
+# The alertmanager_config configures the alertmanager.
 [alertmanager: <alertmanager_config>]

-# The alertmanager_storage_config configures the Cortex alertmanager storage
+# The alertmanager_storage_config configures the alertmanager storage backend.
-# backend.
 [alertmanager_storage: <alertmanager_storage_config>]

 runtime_config: